 - Detailed plans with the stamp of a Professional Engineer (typically only required for Pylon Signage).

 Since many landlords have their own requirements for signs on their premises, it is best to obtain their signage criteria and guidelines before starting the design process.
 We will work with your property manager or landlord on your behalf to design appropriate displays that follow all design and sizing requirements.

 Leave it to the experts!
 Our Edmonton Sign Company will work with local Planning and Development offices to complete the necessary paperwork and supply proper documents to have your sign permits approved as quickly as possible.

 - Advice on what signage is permitted.

 - Engineered and stamped drawings (courtesy of the Alberta Sign Association).

-- Support if your application is referred to the Development Appeal Board or, if you prefer, handle your appeal before the Board.
+- Support if your application is referred to the Development Appeal Board.